pingcap/docs-cn/tiup/tiup-cluster.md

 This command requires you to provide the cluster name, the TiDB cluster version, and a topology file of the cluster.

-To write a topology file, refer to [the example](https://github.com/pingcap-incubator/tiup-cluster/blob/master/examples/topology.example.yaml).
+To write a topology file, refer to [the example](https://github.com/pingcap/tiup/blob/master/examples/topology.example.yaml).
 The following file is an example of the simplest topology:

+> **Note:**
+>
+> The topology file used by the TiUP cluster component for deployment and scaling is written using [yaml](https://yaml.org/spec/1.2/spec.html) syntax, so make sure that the indentation is correct.

 ```yaml
 ---